 As a business owner, you strive to get to the top.

-You work harder than you’ve ever have in your life and you don’t stop until you’re content.
+You work harder than you’ve ever had in your life, and you don’t stop until you’re content.

 That comfort brought less work and more sleep.